Pages »Page Attributes

-It can be found on the left side of the page editor.
+It can be found on the right side of the page editor.

 You can arrange your pages in hierarchies by selecting a top level page for your other pages.
 Pages that are under a parent page are called child pages.
 For example, you could have an “About” parent page that has “Life Story” and “My Dogs” child pages under it.
 Under “My Dogs” you might have another page titled “Rosco”.
 The URLs might look like this:

 Note: Some page slugs, such as “author,” “tag,” and “category” are reserved for special uses.
 You can’t create a child page if the parent page uses one of those reserved slugs.

 With the Twenty Eleven theme activated, it would look like this:

 There are no limits to how deeply you can nest pages.

 Note: Not all themes display Page hierarchies by default in the navigation menu.
 If this is the case with the theme you are using, then you can use the Custom Menus feature to create sub-pages and to customize your navigation menus.

 Some themes have additional templates that you can use to create pages with additional features or custom layouts.
 You can see if your current theme has any additional templates by checking the Template section of the Page Attributes module.
 The most common templates are for archives, links, and contact pages.